-- I am always on the look out for things I don’t use any more but are in good shape.
+- I am always on the lookout for things I don’t use any more but are in good shape.
 I sold my old camera which was laying around anyways.
-I tried selling some great pieces of clothing – it was so real hard to get them sold!
+I tried selling some great pieces of clothing – it was really hard to get them sold!
 This made me go shopping even less often.

 - I track everything in Toshl – it gives me extra visibility and it’s easy and delightful to use.